Characterisation of the big Ramsey degrees of the generic partial order: Preliminaries

 \subsection{Relational structures}

-We use the standard model-theoretic notion of relational structures.
+We use the standard model-theoretic notion of a relational structure.
 Let $L$ be a language with relational symbols $\rel{}{}\in L$ each equipped with a positive natural number called its {\em arity}.
 An \emph{$L$-structure} $\str{A}$ on $A$ is a structure with {\em vertex set} $A$ and relations $\rel{A}{}\subseteq A^r$ for every symbol $\rel{}{}\in L$ of arity $r$.
-If the set $A$ is finite we call $\str A$ a \emph{finite structure}.
-We consider only structures with finitely many or countably infinitely many vertices.
+We typically use bold letters for structures and the corresponding unbolded letters for the underlying set unless otherwise specified.
+If the set $A$ is finite, countable, countably infinite, etc., we call $\str A$ a \emph{finite}, \emph{countable}, or \emph{countably infinite structure}, respectively.
+All structures that we consider are countable.

 Since we work with structures in multiple languages, we will list the vertex set along with the relations of the structure, e.g., $(P,\leq)$ for partial orders.